emmajanedrews/base-template/_posts/2017-05-05-the-5-hidden-costs-of-buying-a-home.md

 **1. Closing costs:** Everyone knows about the down payment when you buy a house, but many forget about the closing costs like the transfer tax, title insurance, and lender fees to name a few.

-**2. Furniture:&nbsp;**Study after study has shown that the amount you'll spend on furniture is the most commonly underestimated cost in buying a home.
+**2. Furniture:**Study after study has shown that the amount you'll spend on furniture is the most commonly underestimated cost in buying a home.
 Make sure you consider (and overestimate) the money you'll spend on furniture and decor before you get a mortgage pre-approval and decide on your purchase price range.

 {% include pullquote.html %}